How Messy Is a Fiberglass Pool Installation?

 The answer: It moves big loads around, like dirt and stone.
 It's the workhorse of the project site.

-While it does the heavy lifting, the skid loader basically leaves you a road, but not in the nice way.
+While it does the heavy lifting, the skid loader basically leaves you a road, but not in a nice way.

 This is a muddy, dirty mess stretching from lots of different points in and around the property.
 It'll create these muddy paths and roadways throughout the project, in various places around your property.